a1ive/nwinfo/README.md

 For details, see [CLI (nwinfo)](./docs/README.md#cli-nwinfo) in the documentation.

-## Driver Information

-> [!WARNING]
->
-> This application ships with the `HwRwDrv` driver, which is known for security vulnerabilities.
->
-> *   It may be flagged as malware by your antivirus.
-> *   It can be detected by anti-cheat software, potentially leading to an account ban in online games.
->
-> If you have any concerns, feel free to delete the driver file.
-> You could install [PawnIO](https://pawnio.eu/) driver as an alternative.
-> See [Supported Drivers](./docs/README.md#supported-drivers) for more information.

 ## Licenses & Credits

 This project is licensed under the [Unlicense](https://unlicense.org/) license.